 - Carcinoma of the cervix.

-The next step will therefore be either follow-up testing, or a repeat Pap test after 6 months to a year.
-The selection of follow up depends on the presence of any abnormality, the detection of high-risk HPV, and the presence of any high-risk factors for cancer cervix.
+The next step will therefore be either follow-up testing or a repeat pap smear after 6 months to a year.
+The selection of a follow-up appointment depends on the presence of any abnormality, the detection of high-risk HPV, and the presence of any high-risk factors for cancer cervix.